 Oh well.
 The view is nice.
 I'll stop complaining.

-First I'll sit around with some peppers and get inspired about what to cook.
+First I'm going to sit around with some peppers and get inspired about what to cook.

-...to thinking about what kind of drink to have with my festive Mexican dishes!
+Thinking about peppers makes me thirsty.
+What kind of drink should I have with my festive Mexican dishes?

-It reaches all the way up to my shoulder!
+That needle almost reaches up to my shoulder!
 Now look at my paws... how could I possibly...?